-In April 29, 2010 Transport Canada updated the Small Vessel Regulations with changes that reflect current minimum practices in the paddling community.
-The basic standards for Human-Powered Pleasure Craft have not changed however, there are changes which impact many instructors, guides, trip leaders, clubs, and municipalities in Canada.
+On April 29, 2010, Transport Canada updated the Small Vessel Regulations with changes that reflect current minimum practices in the paddling community.
+The basic standards for Human-Powered Pleasure Craft have not changed however, there are changes that impact many instructors, guides, trip leaders, clubs, and municipalities in Canada.
 The biggest change pertains to “guided excursions” for canoes and kayaks.
 Please note that by “guide” Transport Canada is referring to any paid or unpaid leader of a group of people on the water.

 a guided excursion means a non-competitive outdoor recreational activity or excursion led by a person in charge of the activity or excursion during which the participants use a human-powered vessel.

 If you are leading or guiding a trip, teaching a course, or on the water in any type of leadership position (volunteer or paid) the vessel is considered not a pleasure craft, as defined in the Canada Shipping Act, 2001, you are now classified as being on a “guided excursion” and thus fall under the new regulations.

 This may include, but is not limited to: instructors, guides, teachers, paddling schools, club volunteers, boy scouts, girl guides, church groups, camps, outfitters, or any other commercial or non-profit organized group on the water.
 Note that these new regulations only come into effect when you are leading an organized activity on the water.
 You are not classified as a “guided excursion” if you are on the water with family or close friends where you are not looked upon as the leader, guide, or instructor.
 Please contact Transport Canada directly with any questions if you need more clarification.

 Note the following information is for Guided Excursions.
 If the activity is a “pleasure craft outing” the requirements are different and you should refer to Transport Canada Small Vessel Regulations, Pleasure Craft Guidelines, for the complete list.